Topological nature of spinons and holons: Elementary excitations from matrix product states with conserved symmetries: Symmetric Variational Ansatz for Elementary Excitations

 In a slight reformulation of the ansatz in \Ref{MPS_Excitations_variational} we write for a low-energy excitation with momentum $\mom$ in the mixed canonical representation

 Here, the matrices left and right of $B$ are in left and right canonical representation respectively.
 Furthermore, for a topologically trivial excitation $A_{L}$ and $\tilde{A}_{R}$ represent the same state, i.e. $|\braket{\Psi(A)|\Psi(\tilde{A})}|=1$.
 For a topologically nontrivial excitation $A_{L}$ and $\tilde{A}_{R}$ represent different ground states (e.g. within the degenerate ground space in a symmetry broken phase), and the excitation is of domain wall type.
+The above ansatz only captures elementary excitations and their bound states well,\cite{MPS_Excitations_variational} (or more precisely, isolated excitations branches \cite{MPS_excitations}) while an accurate representation of scattering states in a continuum requires a more complicated ansatz,\cite{Laurens_Scattering_1,Laurens_Scattering_2} whose symmetric formulation for multi site unit cells we leave for future work.

 In the above mixed canonical representation, the parameterization of the perturbation matrix $B$ in the left and right tangent space gauge\cite{MPS_Excitations_variational} then reduces to

 Here $V_{L}^{\s}$ and $V_{R}^{\s}$ are the left and right null spaces of $A_{L}^{\s}$ and $\tilde{A}_{R}^{\s}$ respectively, i.e. $\sum_{\s}{V_{L}^{\s}}^{\dagger}A_{L}^{\s}=\sum_{\s}\tilde{A}_{R}^{\s}{V_{R}^{\s}}^{\dagger}=0$, and the matrices $x_{L}, x_{R}\in\mathbbm{C}^{D\times (d-1)D}$ contain the $(d-1)D^{2}$ variational degrees of freedom for the ansatz.
 Without loss of generality we will henceforth use the left tangent space gauge \eqref{eq:B_left_gauge} and drop the subscripts $L/R$ for $V$ and $x$.